mwittig/thing-it-node/README.md

 1. Two buttons to toggle the state of each lamp.
 1. A simple (mobile capable) web application to toggle the state of both lamps individually and together - alternatively to using the buttons - and to display the event under 2.

+## Not interested in Arduino Experiments?

-If you are not so interested in tinkering with Microcontrollers and e.g. just intend to
+If you are not interested in tinkering with Microcontrollers and just intend to e.g.

-* Control your Sonos Sound System?
+* control your Sonos Sound System,
-* Get your Smart Home with Aircable Bluetooth Dimmers and Texas Instruments Sensor Tags to work to control your lighting?
+* get your Smart Home with Aircable Bluetooth Dimmers and Texas Instruments Sensor Tags to work to control your lighting,
-* Control your drones?
+* control your drones,
-* Control your Art-Net/DMX lighting, fog machines etc.?
+* control your Art-Net/DMX lighting, fog machines etc.,
-* Configure a Universal Remote Control?
+* configure a Universal Infrared Remote Control?
+* control Philips Hue Light Bulbs,
 * ...

 Then stop reading.
 Check what we have on git/npm under